 Human metapneumovirus is similar to respiratory syncytial virus but is a separate virus.

 Typical symptoms include a runny nose, fever, cough, and wheezing, and a severe infection can lead to respiratory distress.

 The diagnosis is based on symptoms and their occurrence at expected times of year.

 Oxygen is given as needed.

-Children with serious underlying disorders (such as congenital heart disease, asthma, cystic fibrosis, neuromuscular disorders, or immune system suppression) or who were born prematurely, and infants under 6 months of age are at particular risk of developing serious illness.
-Adults and older children also can be infected with RSV, and older people may develop pneumonia.
+Children with serious underlying disorders (such as congenital heart disease, asthma, cystic fibrosis, neuromuscular disorders, or a weakened immune system) or who were born prematurely and infants under 6 months of age are at particular risk of developing serious illness.

-In healthy adults and older children, illness is usually mild and may manifest only as a common cold.
+In older children and healthy adults, illness is usually mild and may manifest only as a common cold.

 A doctor's evaluation

 Doctors usually suspect RSV (and possibly hMPV) infection in young infants and children who have bronchiolitis or pneumonia during RSV season or during an outbreak.
 Tests are usually not done unless doctors are trying to identify an outbreak or if hospitalization is required.